Chapter 19 : Cramped

 "Well, try again!"
 I demanded, impatient.

-I stared at him, eyebrows making their way to my hairline.
+I stared back dumbly, eyebrows making their way to my hairline.
 "Come again?"

 "Do you want to do this or not?"

-Looking at the jar of Venus Crystals, I guess I didn't have any other choice.
+Looking at the jar of Venus Crystals, and acknowledging the absence of any nearby step-stool or ladder, I knew I didn't have any other choice.

-I gave a loud yelp and, immediately, Potter's hands shot up to steady me, his fingers wrapping themselves against the bare skin of my legs.
-Flushing from both the feeling of Potter's touch and the embarrassment of almost falling, I tightened my grip on Potter's (extremely thick) skull, teetering and tottering precariously in the air.
+I gave a loud yelp and, immediately, Potter's hands shot up to steady me, his fingers wrapping themselves over the bare skin of my legs.
+Flushing from both the feeling of Potter's touch and the embarrassment of almost dying, I tightened my grip onto Potter's (extremely thick) skull and teetered precariously in the air.

-There was a pause.
-"Er, are you okay?"
-Potter asked, and I could actually feel his voice, deep and slow, rumbling through his body.
+There was a pregnant pause.
+"Are you alright?"
+Potter finally, grudgingly asked, and I could actually feel his voice, deep and slow, rumbling through his body.

 It was a good thing I was on his shoulders, or else Potter would have seen me blushing up a storm.
-I was pretty sure that, at the moment, I was completely monochromatic.
-Red hair, red skin...
-I might as well have been a Teletubby.
+I was completely monochromatic.
+Red hair, red skin I might as well have been a Teletubby.

-"Um, yeah, I'm fine."
-I squeaked, voice way higher than normal.
+"Um, yeah, I'm fine," I squeaked, voice too high and thin to be normal.
 I couldn't help but notice that, for a boy, Potter had incredibly soft hair.

-But that was just, you know, a teensy little observation.
+But that was just, you know, a small observation.
 Nothing important or anything.